alessandroMazza1989/KPwikiJsTest/integration/tibco/mft/dniConfiguration.md

 - ListenIPPort: 		(default 47777)
 - AcceptIPAddress:	Ip Address of the CC

-Run the perl command DNIDaemon.pl c: DNIConfig.cfg encrypt and enter UserID and password where required.
-Then the perl command DNIDaemon.pl c: DNIConfig.cfg
+Run the perl command
+- 		DNIDaemon.pl c: DNIConfig.cfg encrypt
+and enter UserID and password where required.
+Then run the perl command
+-		DNIDaemon.pl c: DNIConfig.cfg
 In the Platform Server settings, update the section shown in the following image.